GenericMappingTools/pygmt/README.rst

 Most of the work in this part will be wrapping all of the many GMT modules, parsing non-standard options, and making sure the docstrings are accurate.
+It might even be possible to automatically generate the docstrings or parts of them from the command-line help messages by passing a Python callback as the ``print_func`` when creating a GMT session.

 The low-level wrappers